VitalLabs/probe/README.md

 infrastructure for assembling functions in topologies to operate over streams of events.
-I've picked a simple di-graph topology to keep things simple for interactive use, but it would only take a little extra code to support more complex topologies.
+I've picked a simple di-graph topology to keep things simple for interactive use, but it would only take a little extra code to support more complex DAG-style topologies.

 ## Future Work